 The Graduation Grade Point Average is calculated only on those courses required for graduation.
 When a course is taken more than once, the final grade will be used in calculating the grade point average for graduation.
-A 2.00 grade point average is required for graduation.
+A minimum 2.00 grade point average is required for graduation.

 It is the student's responsibility to submit an application for a degree, diploma, or technical certificate using the online Graduation Request Form upon completion of his/her instructional program.
 Degrees, diplomas, and certificates are not issued automatically.
 The Graduation Request Form may be found by logging into the Student Secure Area of the college's web site.